Metaswitch/clearwater-readthedocs/Plivo.md

 * determine the SIP URI to invoke Plivo
 * choose a user for which the Application Server will be invoked
-* add an entry to that user's iFC, specifying the SIP URI as the `&lt;ServerName&gt;` element.
+* add an entry to that user's iFC, specifying the SIP URI as the `<ServerName>` element.

 The SIP URI is constructed as `sip:<hostname>:5058;transport=tcp`, where `<hostname>` is the public hostname of your Plivo server.
 On an EC2 node, you can find this out by issuing the command `curl http://169.254.169.254/latest/meta-data/public-hostname`.